halaxa/jslets/README.md

 ## Installation
 Install all by importing `bookmarks.html` into your browser.
 Folder with all the bookmarklets named `jslets` will be created.
 If updating to newer version, delete the previous `jslets` folder first.

-Or install individually by copy/pasting the ones below.
+Or install individually by copy/pasting the ones below to your browser's favorites.

 ## Available bookmarklets
 ### Invert